How To Sew Your Own Clothes

 When I first learned how to sew in middle school, I was frustrated by the process.
 And it wasn’t until many years later, after taking a basic pattern drafting class with Cal Patch, that something clicked.
 I started sewing and haven’t stopped.
-For the past nine years, I’ve taught countless others how to make garments, too, even releasing my first sewing book.
+For over ten years, I’ve taught countless others how to make garments, too, even releasing my first sewing book.
 I’ll happily share tips to get you stitching as well.

 The benefits of sewing your own clothes are many.
 You are the one making the decisions.
 If you want to build an all-linen wardrobe, you can do it one piece at a time.
 Or maybe there’s a particular palette or color combination that strikes your fancy.
 You aren’t limited by trend forecasting or what’s on the shelves at any given moment.
 It’s a liberating practice, but it can also be hard to know where to start.